Aluranae/holbertonschool-shell/io_redirections_and_filters/README.md

 # Shell, I/O Redirections and filters

-In this project I learned how permissions work in Shell through 16 tasks.
+In this project I learned how I/O Redirections and filters work in Shell through 26 tasks.

 *However, here are the requirements that have been requested:*